AU-Master-Thesis/thesis/sections/4-results/scenarios.typ

     params.tabular(params.varying-network-connectivity.gbp, previous: params.circle.gbp, title: [GBP Algorithm], extra-rows: 0),
     params.tabular(params.varying-network-connectivity.factor, previous: params.circle.factor, title: [Factor Settings]),
   ),
-  caption: [#scenario[Junction] scenario parameters.], )<t.scenarios.junction>
+  caption: [#scenario[Junction] scenario parameters.
+Text in #text(theme.peach, [orange]) marks the differences from the Circle scenario.], )<t.scenarios.network>

 === #scen.junction.n <s.r.scenarios.junction>

 Robots working in crowded environments may need to operate at high speeds with high levels of coordination, such as when traversing junctions between shelves in a warehouse.
-This scenario simulates one such junction with channel widths of 16 meters, and robots moving at 15 $m "/" s$. $t_(K-1) = 2s$, to force the robots to have a short horizon, to plan a path within when they reach the junction center.
+This scenario simulates one such junction with channel widths of 16 meters, and robots moving at $15m "/" s$.
+Having a time horizon of $t_(K-1) = 2s$, forces the robots to have a short prediction of future states.
 In addition $sigma_d =0.5m$.
-An explanation for why this parameter is changed from $1m$ is not given.
-It's presumed here that it is done to have the dynamic factors have a larger influence, to better react when robots are crossing each other, perpendicularly in the junction.
 A desirable trait of multirobot systems is to maintain a high flow rate without causing blockages at junctions.
 To test this the the rate $Q_("in")$ at which robots enter the central section of the junction is adjusted, and the rate $Q_("out")$ at which they exit is measured.
 To measure flow, the central section is observed over 500 timesteps to represent steady-state behavior.
-Robots must exit the junction in the same direction they entered, without collisions. $Q_("in")$ is adjusted over the list of values
+Robots must exit the junction in the same direction they entered, without collisions. $Q_("in")$ is adjusted over the list of values in @eq.qin.
+For all parameters refer to @t.scenarios.p.junction, and a screenshot of the scenario at both high and low values of $Q_"in"$ is shown in @f.scenarios.junction.

-$ Q_("in") in [0.5, 1, ..., 7] $
+$ Q_("in") in [0.5, 1, ..., 7] $<eq.qin>

 // - $Q_("in")$ vary $"robots" "/" s$
 // - $Q_("out")$ measure $"robots" "/" s$